queryluke/masseffect-5e/static/data/rules/08-03-basic-information.md

 will not have designated systems.

 ### Weapons
-__Weapons__, in many cases will refer to a specific system or systems on a vehicle.
+__Weapons__, in many cases, will refer to a specific system or systems on a vehicle.
 Vehicle-mounted weapons will typically have a multiplier after their damage roll to represent how powerful they are.
 For example, a cruiser’s mass accelerator cannon has a damage roll of 2d6[x100] and an M35 Mako’s coaxial machine-gun has a damage roll of 2d6[x10].
 In these situations, you roll and add damage dice and any bonuses as usual.
 After you have determined your result, multiply the total by the amount indicated.
-In our example, if both weapons roll a __7__ fo their damage, the cruiser deals __700__ damage and the Mako deals __70__.
+In our example, if both weapons roll a __7__ for their damage, the cruiser deals __700__ damage and the Mako deals __70__.

 ### Size